chrismhodgson/nextjs-pfrac/data/_pages/about/road-running.md

 - We enter road relays, such as [Dam Flask](https://www.sheffieldrunningclub.org.uk/racing/our-hosted-races/dam-flask-relays/), [Rother Valley](https://hillsboroughandrivelinrunningclub.co.uk/rother-valley-relays/) and Regional and National road relays
 - There is a Road section to the [Club Championship](https://pfrac.chrishodgson.co.uk/competitions/club-championship), with races selected each year between 5K and half marathon distance
 - We maintain [Club Records](http://results.pfrac.co.uk/Records/) for each age group, with certificates awarded for breaking club records
-- The club has a set of [Club Standards](http://results.pfrac.co.uk/ClubStandards/), with certificates awarded for different levels of performance in each age group - see below for details
+- The club has a set of [Road Standards](http://results.pfrac.co.uk/ClubStandards/), with certificates awarded for different levels of performance in each age group - see below for details

-### Club Standards
+### Road Standards

-In 2017 the club introduced a series of club standards to apply to road distances.
+In 2017 the club introduced a series of standards to apply to road distances.
 The rationale of the standards is (a) to provide a focus for runners on the improvement curve and (b) to provide a motivation for those moving through the age groups whose PB days may be behind them.

 The list of Penistone runners and the standards they have achieved is [here](http://results.pfrac.co.uk/ClubStandards/).
 The list gives current age groups: if you click on any name it takes you to a page on which all the standards achieved at different age groups and the races that have counted towards those standards are listed.